dseeni/TechArtDemos/README.md

 - Maya Unbevel and Unchamfer leverage the Maya Python Api 2.0 for mesh traversal and topological sorting as well as for solver calculations.

-### Maya Python cmds Component Transformation and Mesh merging
+### Maya Python Cmds for component transformation and topological modifications
-- After solver calculations and topological sorting are done via the Maya API final mesh manipulation is pushed to Maya Cmds.
-This allows for the tools to take advantage of Maya's built-in undo, given that geometry modifying plugins have very little documentation, especially for API 2.0.
+- After solver calculations and topological sorting are done via the Maya API, final mesh manipulation is pushed to Maya Cmds.
+This allows for the Unchamfer and Unbevel to take advantage of Maya's built-in Undo functionality for free.

-A custom node plugin was attempted, however it was abandoned due to lack of recent support and documentation.
+- A custom node plugin was attempted, however it was abandoned due to lack of recent support and documentation.
+Given that geometry modifying plugins have very little documentation, especially for API 2.0.
+(See PolyModifier.py below)

-- Further Reading on PolyModifier with API 1.0: https://download.autodesk.com/us/maya/2009help/api/poly_modifier_8py-example.html
+- Further Reading on PolyModifier within API 1.0: https://download.autodesk.com/us/maya/2009help/api/poly_modifier_8py-example.html

-### Prior to vertex transformation, selected edge topology is mapped tovertex
+### Prior to vertex transformation, selected edges are mapped via their edge-vertex
-valence combinations via API 2.0 for each edge contained within the user selection to one of the following solvers:
+valence combinations to one of the following solvers:

 #### Skew lines Solver
 - A 3D implementation of the Closest Point of Approach Algorithim (CPA) for Collison Detection: